felipejuan/felipejuan.io/content/authors/admin/_index.md

 superuser: true

 # Role/position/tagline
-role: PhD Candidate at Howard University
+role: Visiting Assistant Professor for the AEA Summer Program at Howard University.

 # Organizations/Affiliations to show in About widget
 organizations: